virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 <font color="darkgreen">GitHub Workflow Deployment</font>
 =========================================================
-`.github/workflows/deploy.yml` ([link][08]) needs specifying which branch of the repository will be used for deployment.
+In the [Deployment Setup](#deployment-setup) we entered in the `.github/workflows/deploy.yml` [file][08] which branch, of the repository, is used for the deployment.
 You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the `git push`, the workflow will be triggered.

-This is indicated by the status indicator in the repository, in this case a beige-brown dot, which if clicked on, will show the running status and the deployment details.
-As mentioned, the deployment takes approx. 2 minutes.
+The workflow deployment itself is tracked by the status indicator in the repository, in this case a beige-brown dot, which if clicked on, will show the running status, and the deployment details.
+As mentioned, the deployment takes approx. 2 minutes to finish.

 <center>
 <figure>